findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 ![Hyperstar housing with no gap](Hyperstar_zeroed.png)

 Using the guidance and clues provided by your collimation tool (Bahtinov mask, Metaguide, etc.), make adjustments to just **ONE** pair of push/pull screws - using 1/8 turn increments with the tall push screw and the neighboring short pull screw to lock in the adjustment.
 Make adjustments using the _tall_ push screw.
 Use the short pull screw to “lock” your adjustment in place.
 Practice.
-The following image gives you a (albeit very exaggerated) view of the effect of adjusting one pair of screws has on the relationship between the two parts: you’re intentionally introducing tilt into the system.
+The following image gives you a (albeit very exaggerated) view of the effect that adjusting one pair of screws has on the relationship between the two parts: _you’re intentionally introducing tilt into the system_.

 ![Hyperstar housing with adjustment](Hyperstar_adjusted.png)